 Please, would you proofread my text.

-"You are not one of those immigrants who steal from old pensioners, I hope?" said Katarina Donatelli when she opened the door to her flat.
+"You are not one of those immigrants who steal from old pensioners, I suppose?" said Katarina Donatelli when she opened the door to her flat.
 Her small, blue eyes gave me a piecing look as if she could have read my thoughts.
 "Of course not, madam," I answered.
 "I have never stolen a single thing in all my life."
 "Well, in that case you are welcome!"
 She opened the door wide and let me come in.
-"And your name is..?"
-Again there was one of her penetrating looks which made me feel like a criminal.
+"And your name is..?
+It was again one of her penetrating looks which made me feel like a criminal.
 "My name is Enver.
 I am from Bosnia."
 "All right," she said and finally smiled for a moment.
 "I hope we will get on well together.
 You probably know why I am so suspicious.
 Some of the people who have worked here before you behaved dishonestly.
-One of the things I hate is villains, especially if they are women."
+One of the things I hate are villains, especially if they are women."

-I knew that Katarina had had some problems with my predecessors.
-She had accused one of the women of stealing her ring and the other of stealing her money but nothing could be proven.
-It was her word against theirs, charges and counter charges which did not achieve a solution.
+I knew that Katarina had some problems with my predecessors.
+She accused one of the women of stealing her ring and the other of stealing her money but nothing of this could have been proven.
+It was her words against theirs, charges and counter charges which did not achieved a solution.
 The rules in our company were that whatever happens the "patient" was always right.
-The two women were suspended from work for some months and later, when they were declared innocent, they came back but they were kept away from the Katarina's district.
+The two women were suspended from work for some months and later when they were declared innocent they came back but they were kept away from the Katarina's district.
 I did not know them so well that I could have decided who was telling the truth.
-One of them was from the Middle East and the other from East Europe; they both had been working for years without any complaints.
-I have seen them crying and swearing on their children that they were innocent, but the real truth was known only to Katarina and themselves.
+One of them was from the Middle East and the other from East Europe; they both had been working for years without any complains.
+I have seen them crying and swearing on their children that they were innocent, but the real truth knew only Katarina and they themselves.

-Soon, it became clear to me why she was classed as a difficult patient.
+Soon, it became clear to me that she was classed as a difficult patient.
 That means someone who complains all the time and is never satisfied.
-Finally, she demanded a male care worker instead of a female and everybody laughed.
+Finally, she demanded instead of a female a male care worker and everybody laughed.
 People told each other that the old woman wanted a toy boy but nobody wanted to be the chosen one.
-So when my boss called me to his office to tell me that I was that person, I was not specially happy.
+So, when my boss called me to his office to tell me that I was that person I was not specially happy.
 However, I knew that as an immigrant I was not in a situation to pick and choose.
-He had also promised me a pay raise if everything went all right.
-Leaving his office I had comforted myself that, after all, I had survived three years of Bosnian war, seen people being killed and wounded, houses burnt down, whole villages destroyed, so how could I be defeated by an old, fragile whinger?
+He had promised me also a pay raise if everything went all right.
+Leaving his office I had comforted myself, after all, I have survived three years of Bosnian war.
+I have seen people being killed and wounded, houses burnt down, the whole villages destroyed, and now could I be defeated by an old, fragile whinger?

 To be continued...